1 Oz Canadian Maple Leaf Gold Coin

-Todays gold maples contain 99.99% ultra pure gold, and coins minted today carry more advanced security features than most other gold coins.
+Today, Gold Maples contain 99.99% ultra-pure gold, and coins minted today carry more advanced security features than most other gold coins.

 The 1 oz Gold Maple Leaf is, by far, Canada’s most popular gold coin and the most widely traded around the world.
 It is hugely popular in the United States.

-Many special editions of the coin have been issued over the years, including 40th anniversary coins and some with .99999 ("five nines") purity.
+Many special editions of the coin have been issued over the years, including 40th-anniversary coins and some with .99999 ("five nines") purity.
 In May 2007, the Royal Canadian Mint issued a set of six 100-kilogram coins.
-They were the largest gold coins ever issued prior to the Perth Mint’s issuing a single Gold Kangaroo weighing one ton in 2011.
+They were the largest gold coins ever issued before the Perth Mint issued a single Gold Kangaroo weighing one ton in 2011.

 The design of the 1 Oz Canadian Gold Maple Leaf has remained largely uniform in design throughout its history.
 Particularly when compared to the Chinese Gold Panda or the Australian Gold Kangaroo which have updated images each year

 The obverse of the one ounce coin (and all other denominations) features a portrait of Queen Elizabeth II.
 The inscription “ELIZABETH II” is found above the portrait and the face value and year of mintage below.